C. Martin Wilbur

-Clarence Martin Wilbur (1908 – June 18, 1997) was the George Sansom Professor of Chinese History at Columbia University from 1947 to 1976.
+Clarence Martin Wilbur (1908 – June 18, 1997) was an American sinologist.
+He was the George Sansom Professor of Chinese History at Columbia University from 1947 to 1976.

 Biography

 Born in Dayton, Ohio, Wilbur went at an early age with his parents to China, where they worked with the YMCA.
 He returned to Ohio for college, graduating from Oberlin College in 1931.
-His first job after receiving his PhD from Columbia University in 1941 was with the Field Museum, in Chicago, where he prepared for publication a study of plant migration left by Berthold Laufer after his death and developed a monograph on slavery in the Han Dynasty.
+His first job after receiving his Ph.D. from Columbia University in 1941 was with the Field Museum, in Chicago, where he prepared for publication a study of plant migration left by Berthold Laufer after his death and developed a monograph on slavery in the Han dynasty.

 After moving to Columbia University in 1947, he was instrumental in turning the graduate program into one of the nation's leading programs and supervised many graduate students.
 He was also active in building the study of China as a profession, and in 1971 was elected president of the Association for Asian Studies.
 His focus of research was Republican China, especially the career of Sun Yatsen and the rise of the Nationalist Party.
 He was also a central figure in organizing the Columbia Oral History Project.